-- Use the top command to determine which processes are consuming excess CPU.

-- Reset the offending process.
+- Use the top command to determine which processes are consuming excess CPU. - Reset the offending process.

-- Check the status of the SNMP daemon.

 3.5.3.6.
 NodeManager process

 This host-level alert is triggered if the NodeManager process cannot be established to be up and listening on the network for the configured critical threshold, given in seconds.
 It uses the Nagios check_tcp plug-in.